 This is a comprehensive book summary of the book How to Stay Sane by Philippa Perry.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 The Book In Three Or More Sentences:

 How to Stay Sane by Philippa Perry, is like a short user manual for your mental health.
 The author, a practicing psychotherapist, equips us with a curated powerful arsenal.
 Storage of arms that allow us to defend ourselves from the chaos trying to corrupt our thinking – and well-being.
 The book offers a simple set of instructions for everyone who wants to maintain mental balance.

 How to escape a life where you lurch from crisis to crisis?
 There is no defined path.
 No single “right” way to reach a calmer state of being.
 Yet, there are a few things we can perform that will help us handle complex situations while keeping our sanity.
 The four core concepts introduced in this book – based on neuroscience and psychology – act as strategies for untangling complexity.
 Helping us understand ourselves on a deeper level and operate with a clear head.

 Become more aware of your feelings.
 Stop yourself from automatically entering a state of insanity.
 This book is short, but comes with deep thought-provoking exercises that will help you know yourself better.
 Realize what makes you feel uneasy and what can help you react better when your impulses try to push you in negative directions.

 - Practicing self-observation will help you uncover hidden feelings that are sabotaging you.

 - Our feelings are never wrong.
 They just are.
 Being interested in how you respond when you have negative feelings will help you respond better.